Growing leek from seed to harvest is fairly straightforward.

 It is of no use to sow leek in the ground directly until soil temperatures reach at least 54°F (12°C).

-1- Harvesting leek in the spring
+1- To harvest leek in spring

 - Sow directly in the ground in August or September.

 - Thin regularly to give the more vigorous stems the space they need to develop.

 - If you prepared your seedlings in nursery pots, transplant in October or November at the latest.